 When Should You Repot Your Orchids?

 The best time to re-pot most orchids is after flowering when all the flowers have faded.
 Many orchids produce new growth at this stage and will benefit from re-potting.
 Many common orchids, such as phalaenopsis, flower in the winter and produce new growth in the spring and summer.
 Re-pot and divide these orchids after flowering in the spring.
-As a general rule, you should re-pot your orchids plants every year or two.
+As a general rule, you should re-pot your orchids plants everyone to three years.

 When you purchase your orchid, inspect the potting medium.
 If it is a fir bark blend, then it usually will be good for a year or two.
 Some orchids are sold in sphagnum moss.
 While it is an excellent medium for some of the more moisture-loving orchids, it can be challenging for the beginner.
 Sphagnum moss tends to dry out around the edges and stays very moist in the center so be careful not to over-water.
 Re-potting the orchid into an easier medium may be helpful.